Flint Eastwood – Asheville, NC – 12.08.2018

 Asheville, NC – 12.08.2018

-Photos by Lynn Roy
+Words and photos by Lynn Roy

 On the weekend of December 8, a snowstorm rolled across the southern US, blanketing Asheville, NC and the surrounding area with as much as eighteen inches of snow.
-We joined those who braved the weather that Saturday to come to The Mothlight and got to experience an amazing evening.
+We joined the small group of those who braved the weather that Saturday to come to The Mothlight and got to experience an amazing evening.
 What could have been a disaster turned into a one-of-a-kind event connecting the small group of fans present with each other and the artists they came to see play.

 Flickering power from power surges made it unsafe to keep the main stage lights up, so the stage was lit almost entirely by Vesperteen’s vertical light bars and the lighted drum set played by singer Colin Rigsby.
-The show opened with fan favorite “What We Could Have Been” and those who had been hanging back quickly came forward to join those already front and center to enjoy the performance.
+The show opened with fan favorite “What We Could Have Been”, and those who had been hanging back quickly came forward to join those already front and center to enjoy the performance.
 As usual, Vesperteen did not fail to impress, multitasking by singing, playing drums, and moving around the stage to engage the audience.
 In addition to older songs, there were tracks off the May 2018 EP The Hype is Dead, including “Speed of Light”, and the just-released single “Operate”.
 The set ended with another energetic fan favorite “Shatter in the Night”.
 With the crowd fully hyped for the next performance, Vesperteen departed the stage, leaving the lighted drum set on stage to create a warm glow in the darkness as people drifted back towards seats at tables or the bar.

 The set break ran on for an unexpectedly long time, particularly given that very little equipment got moved onstage during that time.
 Those present hardly noticed, though, taking time to meet each other and talk with people who had come from as far as Charleston, SC, a drive of over three hours.
 Finally, Flint Eastwood came onstage alone, with no microphone, and asked everyone to come forward and sit near the stage for a chat.
 Sitting on the edge of the low stage, she explained that the ongoing power surges made it dangerous to plug in any instruments or sound equipment and that they could not endanger their ability to keep touring by attempting to perform her planned setlist.
 The show as planned was canceled.